jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.7.26 FlowAccumulationFullWorkflow

-Resolves all of the depressions in a DEM, outputting a breached DEM, an aspect-aligned non-divergent flow pointer, a flow accumulation raster.
+Resolves all of the depressions in a DEM, outputting a breached DEM, an aspect-aligned non-divergent flow pointer, and a flow accumulation raster..

 *Parameters*: